Lorenzo23/Italy_Covid-19/README.md

 2. ***italy_provinces.shp***: shapefile with provinces of italy.

 ## Notebooks
-Up to now I'm working on the following notebooks:
+Up to now I'm working on the following notebooks, saved in the src directory (code sources):

 1. ***EDA.ipynb***: in this notebook there is a basic EDA, the codes are commented to understand the usage.